 We strive to protect the intellectual property that we believe is important to our business, including seeking and maintaining patent protection intended to cover the composition of matter of our drug candidates and their methods of use.
-We have issued patents directed to rivipansel and methods of use that are expected to expire between 2023 and 2030.
-We also have issued patents which cover uproleselan and methods of use that are expected to expire between 2032 and 2033.
-In addition, we have several pending patent applications covering uproleselan and/or methods of using it, the last expiring of which, if issued, currently would be predicted to expire in 2040.
-We also have an issued patent which covers GMI-1359 and methods of using it, the last expiring of which, if issued, currently would be predicted to expire in 2040.
-We also have several pending patent applications covering GMI-1359 and/or methods of using it, the last expiring of which, if issued, currently would be predicted to expire in 2040.
-We also have several pending patent applications covering GMI-1687 and/or methods of using it, the last expiring of which, if issued, currently would be predicted to expire in 2040.
+We have issued patents which cover uproleselan (GMI-1271) and methods of use that are expected to expire between 2032 and 2037.
+In addition, we have several pending patent applications covering uproleselan and/or methods of using it, the last expiring of which, if issued, currently would be predicted to expire in 2041.
+We also have issued patents which cover GMI-1359 and methods of use that are expected to expire between 2036 and 2037.
+In addition, we have several pending patent applications covering GMI-1359 and/or methods of using it, the last expiring of which, if issued, currently would be predicted to expire in 2042.
+We also have an issued patent covering GMI-1687 that is expected to expire in 2037.
+In addition, we have several pending patent applications covering GMI-1687 and/or methods of using it, the last expiring of which, if issued, currently would be predicted to expire in 2041.
+We also have several pending patent applications directed to our lead galectin antagonist compounds and their methods of use, the last of which, if issued, currently would be predicted to expire in 2042.
 We also rely on trade secret protection for our confidential and proprietary information and careful monitoring of such information to protect aspects of our business.

-Our success will depend significantly on our ability to obtain and maintain patent and other proprietary protection for commercially important inventions and know-how related to our business, defend and enforce our patents, preserve the confidentiality of our trade secrets and operate without infringing the valid and enforceable patents and other proprietary rights of third parties.
+Our success will depend significantly on our ability to obtain and maintain patent and other proprietary protection for commercially important inventions and know-how related to our business, defend and enforce our patents, preserve confidentiality of our trade secrets and operate without infringing valid and enforceable patents and other proprietary rights of third parties.
 We also rely on know-how and continuing technological innovation to develop, strengthen and maintain our proprietary position in the field of glycomimetics.